muhamm-ad/JRoadSign/README.md

 ## Overview

-**JRoadSign** is an Java library tailored for representing and processing road signs as Java objects.
+**JRoadSign** is a Java library tailored for representing and processing road signs as Java objects.
 It enables the transformation of road sign data from various formats into structured Java objects, offering a flexible and powerful interface for managing road sign information in diverse Java applications.

 ## Features